 Introduction

 Note: This document is a work in progress.
-Its structure is not yet finalized, and significant changes may still be made to the content.
+Its structure is not finalized, and parts of the content may still change.

-Fluent is the first blended execution network - an Ethereum L2 and framework that blends Wasm, EVM and (soon) SVM-based smart contracts into a unified execution environment.
+Fluent is a blended execution network: an Ethereum L2 and framework that blends Wasm, EVM, and (roadmap) SVM-style smart-contract execution into one shared execution environment.

 Smart contracts from different VM targets can directly call each other on Fluent.
 Fluent is in public devnet and currently supports apps composed of Solidity, Vyper, and Rust contracts.